-Brad Stenger is the ring master of the technical machinery that sources all the DSCN content from the far reaches of the internet.
+Brad Stenger is the production editor and ring master of the technical machinery that sources all the DSCN content from the far reaches of the internet.
 His information discovery and curation stack is what allows us to hit the breadth of coverage while maintaining clear focus on the topics that interest our readers.
-And he's stepped up to do quite a bit of the writing too!
+And he's stepped up to do quite a bit of the writing too.
 Besides newsletters, Brad enjoys hacking his Garmin and researching wearable technology.

 Laura Norén is the DSCN managing editor and lead writer.
 She synthesizes the news items from Brad's pipeline with witty commentary for the DSCN readers.
 She also contributes in-depth pieces which can be found in our "From the desk" section and guides the development of newsletter features.
 She is a Visiting Scholar at NYU’s Center for Data Science.
 She holds a PhD in Sociology from NYU, undergrad degrees from MIT, and is broadly interested in the sociotechnical impacts of applied data science.